 You were made in God's Image

 Since 2018, the people of Emmanuel had been working toward becoming a Reconciling in Christ church.
-We held regular faith formation forums to discuss what is means to be inclusive and celebrate all people, specifically the LGBTQIA+ community as well as debunk common myths and bible passages used to exclude and harm this community.
+We held regular faith formation forums to discuss what it means to be inclusive and celebrate all people, specifically the LGBTQIA+ community as well as debunking common myths and bible passages used to exclude and harm this community.

-In June of 2020, the congregation overwhelming voted in favor to publically welcome, include and celebrate LGBTQIA+ individuals and families to Emmanuel.
+In June of 2020, the congregation overwhelmingly voted in favor to publically welcome, include, and celebrate LGBTQIA+ individuals and families to Emmanuel.

 Adopted in June 2020

 Emmanuel Lutheran Church welcomes all who are seeking God's love and grace.

 We welcome and affirm full participation by all because God welcomes all, regardless of race, culture, national origin, citizenship status, sexual orientation, gender identity or expression, relationship or socio-economic status, addictions, physical or mental health, disability, imprisonment, age, or other circumstances.

 It is intended that all activities, ministries, programs, and sacraments of Emmanuel Lutheran Church, including Holy Communion, Holy Baptism, marriage, and funerals, shall be available to all individuals and couples no matter than gender or sexual orientation.